· 4 min read

 To truly excel in your medical school interview at the University of Southampton School of Medicine, you’ll need far more than grades and a polished personal statement.
 You’ll need an articulate understanding of the UK’s healthcare system, England’s most pressing health issues—especially those that are hyper-local to the South Coast—as well as awareness of the NHS’s ongoing evolution in a post-pandemic, politically shifting Britain.

 This guide offers a strategic, high-context playbook to ace your Southampton interview.
-We’ll walk through the interview’s structure, England’s unique health policy landscape, current local events.
+We walk through the interview’s structure, England’s unique health policy landscape, and current local events shaping care across the Solent.

 • Ethical Scenarios: “A patient refuses a COVID booster due to misinformation.
 How do you respond?”